donejs/donejs/docs/guides/react-ssr.md

 @outline 2 ol
 @description

-In this guide you'll learn on using [done-ssr](https://github.com/donejs/done-ssr) to server render a React application.
+In this guide you'll learn about using [done-ssr](https://github.com/donejs/done-ssr) to server render a React application.
 This guide walks through the technologies that make DoneJS server rendering special:

-- Using [Zones](https://github.com/canjs/can-zone) to isolate rendering, allowing multiple requests to be served from the same application.
+- Using [Zones](https://github.com/canjs/can-zone) to isolate rendering, allowing multiple requests to be served from the same application
-- Server virtual DOMs which common APIs, allowing you to use the same code that runs on the client, for rendering on the server.
+- Server-side virtual DOM with common APIs, allowing you to use the same code that runs on the client, for rendering on the server
-- HTTP/2 support, and PUSH, to PUSH out API requests as they are fulfilled on the server.
+- HTTP/2 support, and H/2 PUSH, to PUSH out API requests as they are fulfilled on the server
 - Incremental rendering using HTTP/2 PUSH and the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 @body